tymyrddin/blue/source/docs/home/computer/scan.md

 2. Browser Extension: [VT4Browsers](https://blog.virustotal.com/2022/03/vt4browsers-any-indicator-every-detail.html) lets you scan downloads before they hit your PC.
 3. Hash Check (For Nerds):
    * Already have a file?
 Get its SHA256 hash (use `certutil -hashfile thesuspiciousfile.exe SHA256` on Windows).
-   * Paste the hash into VirusTotal’s search bar—instantly see if it’s known malware.
+   * Paste the hash into VirusTotal’s search bar to see if it’s known malware.

 ## Interpreting results (The fine print)

 * "Undetected" but shady?
-Check the "behaviour" tab—if it’s secretly contacting Russian IPs, bin it.
+Check the "behaviour" tab.
+If it’s secretly contacting Russian IPs, bin it.
 * "Heuristic" flags?
 AI thinks it acts like malware.
 Trust the machines.
 * "PUA" (Potentially Unwanted Application)?
 Often adware/bloatware.
-Still gross—delete.
+Still gross.
+Delete.

 ## Why this matters in 2025

 * AI-generated malware now evades traditional antivirus.
 VirusTotal’s crowd-powered scans catch what your AV misses.
-* "Zero-day" attacks spread fast—if 3+ engines flag it, someone knows it’s bad.
+* "Zero-day" attacks spread fast.
+If 3+ engines flag it, someone knows it’s bad.